rainbow-me/metro-plugin-anisotropic-transform/README.md

 ### `cyclicDependents`
 A [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) which determines which cyclic dependencies are permitted to exist.
 By default, none are allowed.

+### `globalScopeFilter`
+An object whose keys map to dependencies in your `node_modules` directory which are not permitted to be included by other dependencies.
+This is useful for preventing libraries from executing potentially priviledged functionality exported by another module.

 ### `resolve`
 A function called when the anisotropic platform detects a sensitive relationship.
 By default, this is configured to `throw` and prevent the bundler from continuing.